jarednjk/SQL_Chicago_Taxi_Trip/README.md

 # Conclusions

 ### Insights

 From the analysis, several general insights emerged:

 1. **Top Performing Taxi Companies by Revenue**: Flash Cab has the highest revenue at $141,540,183.95.
 2. **Taxi Companies with the Most Trips**: Flash Cab made the most trips with a total of 10,706,978 times.
-3. **Increase in Cost of Taxi Over the Last Decade**: SQL is the most demanded skill in the data analyst job market, thus making it essential for job seekers.
+3. **Increase in Cost of Taxi Over the Last Decade**: The average cost of taking a taxi has risen significantly over the years by 64% from $15.14 in 2013 to $24.83 in 2023.
-4. **Cheapest and Most Expensive Months to Take a Taxi**: Specialized skills, such as Spark and Looker, are associated with the highest average salaries, indicating a premium on niche expertise.
+4. **Cheapest and Most Expensive Months to Take a Taxi**: October is the most expensive month to take a taxi while December is the cheapest.
-5. **Most Popular Pickup and Dropoff Places**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+5. **Most Popular Pickup and Dropoff Places**: Community area 8 is the most popular pickup and dropoff point.